The definition of a short term marriage is a marriage duration of 5 years or less.

 Mediation can address that, too.

 In fact, for divorce after short marriages, mediation can handle any issue that comes up for the parties.
 It truly is the best way for couples in a short term marriage to go about getting a divorce.

 Divorce After 5 Years of Marriage or Less Doesn’t Have to Be a Disaster!

 Mediate with us instead!

 If you want a fair divorce that doesn't take forever, cost a fortune or be filled with drama, choose Equitable Mediation.

-If you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, learn more about the benefits of working with us.
+If you and your spouse live in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, learn about the benefits of working with us.